-Prerequisite: VART 1006 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 Glass is known as solid-liquid, and is a highly versatile material.
 Glass is used in everyday life-in functional tableware and related products-or as a medium for fine art production.
 Glass advances and enriches our life through science, architecture, interior design, everyday products and fine art expression.
 It is hard to imagine living in a world without glass.